Tendon repair is surgery to repair damaged or torn tendons.

 The surgeon makes a cut on the skin over the injured tendon.
 The damaged or torn ends of the tendon are sewn together.

 If the tendon has been severely injured, a tendon graft may be needed.

 - In this case, a piece of tendon from another part of the body or an artificial tendon is used.

 - If needed, tendons are reattached to the surrounding tissue.

 - The surgeon examines the area to see if there are any injuries to nerves and blood vessels.

 - When the repair is complete, the wound is closed and bandaged.

 If the tendon damage is too severe, the repair and reconstruction may have to be done at different times.
 The surgeon will perform one surgery to repair part of the injury.
 Another surgery will be done at a later time to finish repairing or reconstructing the tendon.

 Why the Procedure is Performed

-The goal of tendon repair is to bring back normal function of joints or surrounding tissues following a tendon laceration.
+The goal of tendon repair is to bring back normal function of joints or surrounding tissues following a tendon injury or tear.